awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 **To run `apt-get` in a proxy server**

 1. Add the following statements to your `squid.conf` file to add `apt-get` to an allow list in your proxy server\.
-The first three lines allow `apt-get` to execute in the build environment\.
+The first three lines allow `apt-get` to run in the build environment\.

    ```
-   acl allowed_sites dstdomain ppa.launchpad.net # Required for apt-get to execute in the build environment
+   acl allowed_sites dstdomain ppa.launchpad.net # Required for apt-get to run in the build environment
-   acl apt_get dstdom_regex .*\.launchpad.net # Required for CodeBuild to execute apt-get in the build environment
+   acl apt_get dstdom_regex .*\.launchpad.net # Required for CodeBuild to run apt-get in the build environment
-   acl apt_get dstdom_regex .*\.ubuntu.com    # Required for CodeBuild to execute apt-get in the build environment
+   acl apt_get dstdom_regex .*\.ubuntu.com    # Required for CodeBuild to run apt-get in the build environment
    http_access allow localnet allowed_sites
    http_access allow localnet apt_get
    ```